| Read Time: 3 minutes

 Fired for Failing a Workers’ Comp Drug Test?
 Seek Legal Assistance from Minnesota Workers’ Compensation Attorneys

-If you or someone you love was injured at work, and you are wondering, Can you get fired for failing a drug test?
-Or Will a positive drug test affect my workers’ comp benefits?
+If you or someone you love was injured at work, and you are wondering, Can you be fired for failing a drug test?
+Or What happens if you fail a drug test for workers’ comp

 You should seek the advice of experienced workers’ compensation counsel.